Xaevien/McFirewalls/README.md

 This script is provided as-is, and the authors assume no responsibility for any issues or damages resulting from its use.
 Users are encouraged to review and understand the script's functionality before execution.

+Not sure why ChatGPT added this but i'm gonna keep it in here just incase.

 ## Credits

 - **Author:** ChatGPT